robin-raymond/zax.io/functions.md

 // the seemingly complex declaration below does the following:
 // * declare an anonymous value
-// * associate the type of the anonymous value to a function prototype
+// * associate the type of the anonymous value to a function prototype that
-//   matching the original `length` `mutator`
+//   matching the original `length` `mutator` function
-// * assign the function `length` to a new replacement function length = : ()(input : Integer) = {
+// * assign the function `length` to a new replacement function length = # : ()(input : Integer) = {
     // ... do something else ...
 }

-// the second function definition is called and not the first definition length = 10
+// the second function definition is called and not the original definition length = 10
 ````